 Chile's Capital Engulfed In Chaos As Metro Protests Intensify

-Protests in Santiago, Chile's capital, shut down metro service Friday afternoon and left a high-rise engulfed in flames, prompting President Sebastian Pinera to declare a state of emergency in the city.
+Protests in Santiago, Chile's capital, shut down metro service Friday afternoon and left a high-rise engulfed in flames, prompting President Sebastián Piñera to declare a state of emergency in the city.

 The Santiago metro network will be closed through Sunday, according to its website, citing "serious damage."
-The protesters, mostly high school students, according to the Associated Press, were spurred by the recent public transportation fare hikes.
-The students struck stations during the afternoon commute, dodging fares, damaging turnstiles and smashing glass as seen on videos posted online.
+The protesters, mostly high school students, according to The Associated Press, were spurred by the recent public transportation fare hikes.
+The students struck stations during the afternoon commute, dodging fares, damaging turnstiles and smashing glass, as seen on videos posted online.
 Large objects, such as a metal sheet, can be seen thrown onto the metro tracks, blocking incoming trains and sending sparks flying as it came into contact with the electrified rail.

 The rate hike went into effect Oct.
 6, increasing the cost of a metro ride by 4%, according to the AP, partially due to Chile's dependence on imported energy.
 Bus fares were also affected.
-The move comes amid growing discontent among Chileans as the cost of living – gas, groceries, rent - continues to rise without improvement in salaries.
-Pinera, in contrast, has a net worth of about $2.8 billion, according to Forbes.
+The move comes amid growing discontent among Chileans as the cost of living — gas, groceries, rent — continues to rise without improvement in salaries.
+Piñera, in contrast, has a net worth of about $2.8 billion, according to Forbes.

 "To be honest, I think there's a big feeling of injustice that goes beyond the thing about the metro and buses," Cristián Castro, Director of History Department at Universidad Diego Portales, said.
 "The cost of living in Chile has no logic when related to the paychecks you receive at the end of the month, unless you're part of the upper class.
 The system has favored too few for too long. "